louisccc/louisccc.github.io/_pages/about.md

 ----

-I am currently working as a Graduate Student Reseracher (GSR) in the University of California, Irvine, expected to be graduating in 2023.
+I am currently working as a Graduate Student Reseracher (GSR) in [AICPS Lab](http://aicps.eng.uci.edu/) of the University of California, Irvine.
+I am expected to be graduating in 2023.
 Prior to this, I was working as a software engineer in MediaTek, a world-renown semiconductor company in Taiwan, for 4 years.
 My current research interests lie on **Machine Learning on Graphs and Its Applications** and can be illustrated as follows,

 ![Summary of My research](/images/summary-graph.png)